 “Well this person said I could do this.”

 She had allowed the naysayers, the dream busters and the negative Nancys to redirect her life and now she was stuck, 7 years later.

 She needed to reconnect to those dreams and to the woman she was becoming in order to tap into those things that she was called to do.
 Only then would she begin to really live more freely, unapologetically and purposefully.

 I didn’t want her to wake up one day when her children were grown and out of the house still trying to figure out what she was supposed to be doing.

-Perhaps you may find yourself in a similar situation as my client that I described above.
+Perhaps you may find yourself in a similar situation as my client.

-May I encourage you to never stop becoming.
+I want encourage you to never stop becoming.
 Never stop dreaming.
 Never stop pursuing the things you love, the things that come naturally to you, and the things that make you YOU.

 Grab your actionable worksheet below to start on the 5 things you can do today to ensure that you never stop dreaming or becoming.